 Since we don't want to be unfair to others, make sure to credit ideas and help you seek from other people, books or any websites.

 Recognition on completion of Qualifier

-- Detailed Assessment Reports and e-Certificate of Participation for all participants.
+- Detailed skill assessment report, national ranking and e-certificate of participation for all participants.

 Top 3 students across each grade

-- Learning opportunities at HCL Innovation Labs on real life projects.
+- Learning opportunity at the prestigious HCL Innovation Labs for winners

 - Award as India's Best Young Problem Solver